MicrosoftDocs/windows-powershell-docs/docset/winserver2016-ps/adfs/Set-AdfsGlobalAuthenticationPolicy.md

 ```

 ### -AllowDeviceAuthAsPrimaryForDomainJoinedDevices
-Allows to use device authentication as primary for domain joined devices.
+Allows the use of device authentication as primary authentication method for domain-joined devices.

 ```yaml
 Type: Boolean